chloeloveland/obsidian-backup/Submittables/1033 Coursework 1.md

 ```

 > [!Warning] Changes made
 > During data entry I realised that the relationship between operator and route is *not* many-one, and is instead many-many.
-I will add a join table for the relationship called `OperatorRoute`.
+I will add a join table for the relationship called `OperatorRoute` (this table will have a composite primary key).
 The diagram is updated to reflect this, and the database will be updated.
 > This involves deleting the existing foreign key constraints between operator and route and creating new ones.

 ```